Skip to content

 5. Cased agent will start using the PagerDuty connection.

-Once connected, PagerDuty can trigger automated workflows based on incident events.
+Once connected, PagerDuty can trigger automated agents based on incident events.
 This allows you to automatically respond to incidents, gather diagnostics, notify teams, or even attempt automated remediation.

-PagerDuty workflows can be triggered by the following incident events:
+PagerDuty agents can be triggered by the following incident events:

 • Incident Triggered - Fires when a new incident is created